Statutes

 1. Name

-The International Union of Tenants, hereafter referred to as IUT, is an international organisation composed of national- and regional tenant organisations, and organisations (Associate Members) whose activities include objectives as mentioned in § 3.
+The International Union of Tenants, hereafter referred to as IUT, is an international organisation composed of national – and regional – tenant organisations whose activities include objectives as mentioned in § 3.

 2. What the IUT is